deansc/wp_roster/README.md

 ## Installation

+Type in your terminal:
+`gem install wp_roster`

-Add this line to your application's Gemfile:
+Or add this line to your application's Gemfile:

 `gem "wp_roster", "~> 0.0.1"`